Migration Guide

 await DeviceInfo.getTotalMemory() DeviceInfoModule.totalMemory Now sync property

-await DeviceInfo.getUsedMemory() DeviceInfoModule.usedMemory Now sync property
+await DeviceInfo.getUsedMemory() DeviceInfoModule.getUsedMemory() Now sync method

 await DeviceInfo.getTotalDiskCapacity() DeviceInfoModule.totalDiskCapacity Now sync property

-await DeviceInfo.getFreeDiskStorage() DeviceInfoModule.freeDiskStorage Now sync property
+await DeviceInfo.getFreeDiskStorage() DeviceInfoModule.getFreeDiskStorage() Now sync method

 Battery Information